 All programmes published on the online prospectuses lead to an award.
 UL Global International Foundation Programme web page makes it clear that the programme does not lead to an award itself but provides international students with an alternative application route to undergraduate study.
 The Programmes and Courses pages of the GPS website specify whether the programme in question leads to an award and, if so, what the award is.

-Information on internal transfer and progression is available linked from the Student Handbook, which all new students receive during enrolment.
-Academic Registry also publish a range of 'knowledge items' on student information and advice directory on the Student Hub online.
+Information on internal transfer and progression is available in the Student Handbook, which all new students receive during enrolment.

 10.3 Publication of QA reports